UniMath/agda-unimath/src/synthetic-homotopy-theory/sequential-colimits.lagda.md

 abstract
   standard-sequential-colimit : {l : Level} (A : sequential-diagram l) → UU l
   standard-sequential-colimit A =
-    canonical-coequalizer (double-arrow-sequential-diagram A)
+    standard-coequalizer (double-arrow-sequential-diagram A)

   cocone-standard-sequential-colimit :
     { l : Level} (A : sequential-diagram l) →
     cocone-sequential-diagram A (standard-sequential-colimit A) cocone-standard-sequential-colimit A =
     cocone-sequential-diagram-cofork
-      ( cofork-canonical-coequalizer (double-arrow-sequential-diagram A))
+      ( cofork-standard-coequalizer (double-arrow-sequential-diagram A))

   dup-standard-sequential-colimit :
     { l : Level} {A : sequential-diagram l} →